Recent Case Results

 After a hearing on the motion, and testimony of witnesses, the court granted the motion to suppress the evidence and the case was dismissed.

-People v.
-EM
+People vs. EM

 EM was charged with Armed Robbery, Kidnapping, and Unlawful restraint.